Leith Connections

 The bridge is 85 years old and approaching the end of its functional life.
 It was closed in December 2021 due to its condition and the resulting immediate health and safety risk.

-In the spring we held a series of events and conducted an online survey to gather input from the public on the proposed design for a replacement.
+Following preparation of a feasibility study we held a series of events and conducted an online survey to gather input from the public on the proposed design for a replacement.
 We also engaged with a number of specialist and local community groups.

 Leith Connections logo